orpheustaken/tideman/README.md

 Charlie is the winner
 ```
 ## GUI
-At the moment a Graphical User Interface is being built for tideman using GTK 4.
+~~At the moment a Graphical User Interface is being built for tideman using GTK 4.~~
+Actually, it's not.

 You can check it out in `tideman_gtk/` by running:
 ```bash
 $ make tideman_gtk
 $ ./tideman_gtk